Vestas Wind Systems

 The TT PSC team lead by Michał Neufeld – AR Solution Architect has delivered a hands-free experience for the RealWear HMT-1 headset.
 Our solution connects to the PTC ThingWorx Operator Advisor, detects and tracks the workers’ physical location together with what they are supposed to do there.
 We introduced spatial intelligence to HMT-1 in order to show which tasks, where and how should be done and to document what was actually done.

 Achieved results – what benefits SkillWorx can bring?

 We started the project with two goals in mind.
-First, to accelerate the ramp-up cycles with easy-to-use tools that can shorten the time needed to onboard new personnel and track their performance so they can be trained much faster in terms of processes, tools, materials and workstations.
-Second – to facilitate information flow by providing both contextual information and capturing the knowledge in the form of voice memos, photos and videos to share, review and archive even during a shift change.
-Both goals contribute significantly to solving the challenges of a changing-workforce and worker skill-gap.
+First, to accelerate ramp-up cycles with east-to-use tools.
+This will shorten the time needed to onboard new personnel and track their performance.
+They can be trained much faster in terms of processes, tools, materials, and workstations.
+Second, to facilitate the flow of information by providing both contextual information and knowledge capture in the form of voice memos, photos, and videos.
+This tribal knowledge can then be reviewed, shared, and archived even during a shift change.
+Both goals contribute significantly to solving the challenges of a changing workforce and a worker skill gap.

 On the RealWear HMT-1 headset, employees have a list of job orders that come from Apriso.
-When the workers dive into a particular order, they receive information about its status together with environmental data.
+When workers dive into a particular order, they receive information about its status along with environmental data.
 The process plan is contextualized and includes only those operations that are assigned to the worker and the workstation where the job is to be performed.
-Every operation is described with the following items: a text description, a list of relevant parts and visualizations which can be composed of pdf files, 2D images, Creo View 3D files and videos.
-The description can be read out by the headset in cases where technicians have low visibility or an inability to read the instructions.
+Every operation is described with following items: a text description, a list of relevant parts and visualizations which can be composed of pdf files, 2D images, Creo View 3D files and videos.
+The description can be read out loud by the headset in cases where the technician has low visibility.
 The users can zoom in to the level of fidelity that is relevant for them to execute the order.